Motorcycle Registration in DelawareCompare Motorcycle Insurance Rates in 3 Steps

-In addition to any titling fees, you will pay the registration fee.
-Delaware offers several different registration periods depending on the model of your vehicle:
+In addition to any titling fees, you will pay the registration fee of $15

 When you have finished the registration process you will be given a registration card and motorcycle tags.
 The license plate, or tag, goes on the back of your motorcycle.

 The DMV gives you a large window of time to complete the renewal of your registration.
-You can renew anytime during the three-month period before your registration expires.
+You can renew within 90 days of your registration expiration date.

 To encourage you to renew early, the DMV doesn't set your expiration date from the renewal date but from your original expiration date.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps